3.2. Cost Estimation in Single-Table Query

 3.2.3.
 Sort

-The sort path is used for sorting operations, such as ORDER BY, the preprocessing of merge join operations, and other functions.
-The cost of sorting is estimated using the cost_sort() function.
+The sort path is utilized for operations such as ORDER BY, the preprocessing of merge joins, and other internal functions.
+Sorting costs are estimated by the cost_sort() function.

-In the sorting operation, if all tuples to be sorted can be stored in work_mem, the quicksort algorithm is used.
-Otherwise, a temporary file is created and the file merge sort algorithm is used.
+In a sorting operation, the choice of algorithm depends on the data volume.
+If all tuples to be sorted fit within the memory allocated by work_mem, the quicksort algorithm is used.
+Otherwise, a temporary file is created and an external merge sort algorithm is employed.

 testdb=# SELECT id, data FROM tbl WHERE data <= 240 ORDER BY id;

-In this case, the start-up cost is defined in the following equation:
+In this scenario, the start-up cost is defined by the following equation:

 $$ \begin{align} \text{'start-up cost'} = 13.485 + (2 \times 0.0025) \times 240.0 \times \log_2(240.0) = 22.973 \end{align} $$